Halifax police fine 22 people after large overnight gathering | CBC News

 Halifax police fine 22 people after large overnight gathering

-Fines worth $1,000 each were handed out at a home on Jubilee Road
+Fines worth $1,000 each were handed out at home on Jubilee Road

 Halifax police have ticketed 22 people for breaking COVID-19 regulations after a large gathering in the city that began on Friday night.